wbollock/Radarr-and-Sonarr-Setup/Docker-Compose_Setup.md

 uid=1000(wbollock) gid=1000(wbollock) groups=1000(wbollock),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),109(lxd),114(lpadmin),115(sambashare),128(deluge)
 </pre>

 So, here they are both 1000.
-Substitute your username.
+Substitute the username you wish to run these services with.
+Permissions are important in this case, and <code>ls -l</code> is your friend.

 ### Directories